HongHuangNeu/MusicXML/README.md

 MusicXML

-The source code for project 3 of Web Data Management
+#The source code for project 3 of Web Data Management

+#Organization

+The directory PhpProject1 contains the source code.
+The directory Configuration-and-Data-file contains the musicXML data file and the configuration file for php.

+#How to run the project

 The source code require Windows platform(to run the commands).
 To run the project, you have to do the following steps: